silverorange/deliverance/README.md

 Deliverance
 ===========
 Mailing list management tools.
-Provides a factory for mailing list providers, user-interface for mailing list sign up, and admin tools for list management.
+Provides a factory for mailing list providers, user interface for mailing list sign up, and admin tools for list management.

 Although Deliverance is written to be provider agnostic, MailChimp is the only supported provider.